 The Capitol Gorge Trail is an easy two-mile round trip hike that takes hikers on a lane of Capitol Reef history.
 On this flat trail, you'll first past another series of petroglyphs, followed by hundreds of names sketched into the side of a rock.
 Each name is accompanied by a date ranging from the 1880s to the early 1900s.
 The names written here are from those first pioneers and land surveyors of the valley.
 Sketching in the rocks now is strictly prohibited to keep the original names preserved.

 Cassidy Arch is a more strenuous hike with an elevation gain of 670 feet.
 The 3.4 round-trip hike takes you to the top of Cassidy Arch and gives the opportunity to test your balance on the edge of 600+ foot cliffs.
 The finish offers stunning views of the surrounding landscape.

-The fee to visit Capitol Reef is a mere $10, much cheaper than the rest which range from $25-$30 per day.
+The fee to visit Capitol Reef is a mere $10, much cheaper than the rest which ranges from $25-$30 per day.

 I wasn't quite sure what to expect at Canyonlands, but I'm happy to say I was far from disappointed (and I only saw the top half).